Episcopal Diocese of New York: Later history

 After Onderdonk's suspension, the episcopacy was vacant for seven years until Jonathan Mayhew Wainwright I was called as Provisional Bishop in 1852.
 The healing work that he began in the diocese was continued by his successor, Horatio Potter, under whose leadership the Episcopal Church continued to grow.
 As a result of this growth, it was decided to split the diocese into four separate areas in 1868, with the creation of the dioceses of Long Island, Albany and Western New York.

 Under Potter's nephew and successor, Henry Codman Potter, plans were developed and, after much deliberation, a site was chosen for the construction of the Cathedral of St. John the Divine, in the Morningside Heights area of Manhattan.
 The cornerstone was laid in 1892 and the Cathedral was consecrated and opened for worship in 1911.

 Since the late 19th century, and especially in the mid-to-late 20th century, the diocese has been noted for its social activism, with Bishops Horace Donegan and Paul Moore, for example, prominent advocates of the civil rights movement.
-It was under Donegan that the diocese permitted women to serve on vestries and ordained its first women deacons and priests.
+It was under Donegan that the diocese permitted women to serve on vestries, and under Moore ordained its first women deacons and priests.
 The late 20th and early 21st centuries have been marked by increased diversity.
 During Bishop Mark Sisk's tenure, Japanese- and Spanish-speaking congregations were established, and, as of 2022, worship services were offered in the diocese in at least 10 languages, including Spanish, French, Chinese, Japanese, Korean and Igbo.
 In 1996 Episcopal Charities was founded to fund local programs and, as of 2022, has provided some $17 million in support.